 Near-surface open water that surrounds the littoral zone is the limnetic, home to plankton, both plant (phytoplankton) and animal (zooplankton).
 Plankton begins the food chain for most of the creatures on earth.
 Freshwater fish such as sunfish, bass and perch also inhabit this area.

 The profundal zone is the deepest and coldest and contains the fewest number of species.
 Heterotrophs, or animals that eat dead organisms, live here.
 As there is little oxygen at this level, heterotrophs use oxygen for cellular respiration.

 Areas where freshwater streams or rivers merge with the ocean are estuaries.
-The mix of fresh and salt waters with various salt concentrations creates a unique ecosystem with rich diversity.
-Algae, seaweeds, marsh grasses and mangroves flourish in estuaries, as do worms, crabs, oysters, waterfowl, turtles, frogs, insects and mammals.
+The mix of fresh and saltwater biomes with various salt concentrations creates a unique ecosystem with rich diversity.
+Algae, seaweeds, marsh grasses, and mangroves flourish in estuaries, as do worms, crabs, oysters, waterfowl, turtles, frogs, insects, and mammals.